CrumrineCoder/testingworkshop/RestfulBooker/README.md

 * Ping Testing API pathway returns 201 not 200.
 It also says "Created" when that's not what the function is meant to do.
 * For Create Booking, when the Total price, Deposit Paid, Checkin, Checkout, and Additional needs are incorrect we receive HTTP code 200 instead of 500.
 * For Update Booking, Total price is error code 200; depositpaid, bookingdates, checkin, checkout, additionalneeds, totalprice are 405.
 These should all be 500.
+* DELETE, UPDATE, and PARTIAL UPDATE should probably all be authenticated for the correct user but I can understand why this example API doesn't have that functionality.

 # Test Cases